django-ses/django-ses/README.rst

     AWS_ACCESS_KEY_ID = 'YOUR-ACCESS-KEY-ID'
     AWS_SECRET_ACCESS_KEY = 'YOUR-SECRET-ACCESS-KEY'

+    # Additionally, you can specify an optional region, like so:
+    AWS_SES_REGION_NAME = 'us-east-1'
+    AWS_SES_REGION_ENDPOINT = 'email.us-east-1.amazonaws.com'

 Now, when you use ``django.core.mail.send_mail``, Simple Email Service will send the messages by default.